vinisbs/WebServerChat/README.md

 ## MultiChatServer.

-Small server that accept Multi Clients.
+Small server that accept Multi Clients;
 It is necessary to run the server and the client separately.

-## Technologies
+## Technologies.

 Java, Ant, Java, Socket.